 14. The Hunting Party, by Lucy Foley

-If you enjoy Agatha Christie books and love getting stuck into a good murder mystery, Lucy Foley’s The Hunting Party may be for you.
+If you enjoy Agatha Christie books and love getting stuck into a good murder mystery, Lucy Foley’s The Hunting Party is one to add to your list.

 One New Year’s Eve, a group of friends visit a remote hunting lodge, deep in the Scottish wilderness.
 But when the lodge is cut off, their annual get-together soon takes a far more sinister turn – and everyone’s a suspect, from the golden couple to the new parents, and the city boy to the outsider.